ggteixeira/heroesCatalog/README.md

 **PLUS**: I've managed to sucessfully fetch Marvel's API!
 It shortens one of the next steps, that is displaying all the date gathered into the main page.

-## Day 3/6
+## Day 3/6: (Thursday)

+* Today I took a programming logic test that

-## Day 4/6
+## Day 4/6: (Friday)

-## Day 5/6
+## Day 5/6: (Saturday)

-- [ ] I've managed to display all the fetched content into the main page, then I created a separated view named Details to store all the details about the selected character
+- [x] I've managed to display all the fetched content into the main page, then I created a separated view named Details to store all the details about the selected character
   * Initially, I've displayed all details in the main page (names, descriptions, thumbnails, number of comics), but then I figured out that it there'd be no reason for a details page if all the details were there, so I sticked to the provided checklist.
 - [ ] I tried to deploy the app in **Heroku** as well, but couldn't accomplish it yet unfortunately.
 Minor issues to  be solved later.